aws-samples/aws-modernization-with-jfrog/content/4_workshop_setup/43_jfrog_setup/433_jfrog_cli.md

 export jfrog_apikey=<api key>
 ``

 4. Next, we will configure the JFrog CLI to use our JFrog Platform credentials (username and API key).
 Execute the following command.
-Substitute your JFrog Platform credentials (username and API key).

 ``
 jfrog rt config --user $jfrog_user --apikey $jfrog_apikey